ramyananth/Data-Wrangling-using-Pandas-and-Regex-/README.md

 In this project I have implemented and performed a unit testing for a series of Python functions (Q1-Q13) that are typically required during the data wrangling phase of the end-to-end data science pipeline.
-A subset of unit testing functions is provided for you.
-You are expected to write unit testing for all the remaining functions.

 Data Wrangling consists of the following main steps: